Integration Architecture

 Firmware Versions

-Your device can supply its current firmware version with the x-client-version HTTP header whenever you call an endpoint at https://api.frame.io.
+Your device must supply its current firmware version with the x-client-version HTTP header whenever you call an endpoint at https://api.frame.io.
 Later API guides will include this header in each example.
-While C2C Applications may not have traditional firmware, they will still be required to supply their software version.

 In some instances, our backend must sort multiple firmware versions, and to support this, we require that values MUST be a valid semantic version.
 These include values like 0.1.2, 2.1.3-preview.01, and 2.1.3-preview.01+build_19770504.01, among others.

 An error will be returned if firmware version values are not valid semantic versions.
-We are aware that not all integrations will track their firmware using semantic versioning, and in such cases, we ask that you keep track of a semantic version to supply our backend for each internal version you create.
+We understand that not all integrations track their firmware using semantic versioning, and in such cases, we ask that you keep track of a semantic version to supply our backend for each internal version you create.

-By supplying the header, different releases of your firmware or application can support different (and sometimes conflicting) features within Frame.io.
+By supplying the header, different releases of your firmware can support different (and sometimes conflicting) features within Frame.io.

 Header Host